Select Page

 Spring 2024

-Survey Training Workshop participants at Rockhampton conducted a survey of an undescribed Comesperma sp. locating 20 individuals (currently <5 records exist for this species).
+Survey Training Workshop participants at Rockhampton conducted a survey of an undescribed Comesperma sp. locating 20 individuals (<5 records existed for this species).
 A repeat survey almost 12 months later found only 12 individuals highlighting the ephemeral nature of some of our listed flora.
+This species is one of several threatened plants found on serpentine country, and currently requires listing.

 Mooloolah Landcare Survey Training Workshop participants located 331 individuals of the Banished Stink Bush Zieria exsul (CR) at Sugarbag Recreational Reserve (194 individuals were found in the original survey by Sunshine Coast Council earlier in the same year).